SAP-samples/teched2021-DAT161/exercises/ex1/README.md

 After completing the following steps you will have extended the Data Intelligence Pipeline with an additional persistency for the S/4HANA EPM Business Partner data in HANA Cloud.
 Therefore, a pre-defined S/4HANA CDS View will be used as a data source and loaded into a table located in a SAP HANA Cloud database.

 1. If not already done, open the Pipeline from the previous section (**`teched.XXXX.EPM_Customer_Replication_to_HANA`**, where XXXX is your user name).
 Click on the Terminal operator and then the "waste bin" icon in order to delete the Terminal operator.
-Do the same for the Converter operator.
+Do the same for the To String Converter operator.
 Just keep the the ABAP CDS Reader operator in the Pipeline canvas.<br><br>
 ![](/exercises/ex1/images/ex1-019b.JPG)<br><br>

 2. Make sure that the ***Operators*** tab is in scope in the Modeler UI (see left side).
 From the list of operators, drag the ***HANA Cient*** operator and drop it into the Pipeline canvas. <br><br>